FabricMC/fabric-meta/README.md

 ### /v2/versions/yarn

-Lists all of the yarn versions, stable is based of the minecraft version
+Lists all of the yarn versions, stable is based on the Minecraft version.

 ```json
 [